Practical Linux, Windows Server and cloud guides for IT pros.

 Why use MediaWiki 1.43 LTS on Ubuntu 22.04?

-• MediaWiki 1.45.1 is the current stable release, but it requires PHP 8.2 or later.
+• MediaWiki 1.45.3 is the current stable release, but it requires PHP 8.2 or later.

-• MediaWiki 1.43.6 is the current long-term support release and supports PHP 8.1.
+• MediaWiki 1.43.8 is the current long-term support release and supports PHP 8.1.

-• Ubuntu 22.04 defaults to PHP 8.1, so MediaWiki 1.43.6 is the least disruptive supported option.
+• Ubuntu 22.04 defaults to PHP 8.1, so MediaWiki 1.43.8 is the least disruptive supported option.

 Prerequisites

-• An Ubuntu 22.04 server with sudo access
+• An Ubuntu 22.04 server with sudo access.

-• A DNS name or server IP you can use during setup
+• A DNS name or server IP you can use during setup.

-• Ports 80 and 443 open if the host is internet-facing
+• Ports 80 and 443 open if the host is internet-facing.

 Step 1: Update Ubuntu and install the LAMP dependencies

-These packages cover the common MediaWiki requirements for Apache, MariaDB, and the PHP extensions typically needed for a functional install.
+These packages cover the common MediaWiki requirements for Apache, MariaDB, and the PHP extensions needed for a functional install.

 Step 2: Secure MariaDB and create the MediaWiki database